LibertyDSNP/spec/pages/Identity/Factory.md

 # Identity Factory

 The least expensive way to create a new identity is through an identity factory.
 Official contracts will provide one or more of these standard interfaces to easily generate an identity with different upgrade paths.

+**Remember:** Using a factory or even a proxy is just an optimization and *NOT* required.
+Any contract that matches the [DSNP Identity](/Identity/Overview) interfaces is valid.

 ## Specification Status